ananevans/CarND-PID-Control-Project/README.md

 * *I*: proportional to the integral of the error
 * *D*: proportinal to the derivative of error

 The *P* term is larger as the error gets larger.
-The correction of the *P* term can sometimes be a little to large, and the output will oscillate aound the set point *SP*.
+The correction of the *P* term can sometimes be a little to large, and the output will oscillate around the set point *SP*.
 The *D* component reduces the amplitude of the oscilation.
 The *I* component corrects a bias in the error measurement.

 ## PID Controller for Self Driving Cars